 4. Include Additional Insureds

 Most venues require you list them as an additional insured on your event insurance.
 This gives them limited protection under your liability coverage.
 For example, the venue’s legal fees may be covered if your wedding turns into a fiasco that results in multiple lawsuits.
 Some insurers charge for each additional insured.

 Similarly, you might want to require your vendors to name you as an additional insured.
 That way, you’re covered if their negligence causes damage.

 Below are a few of the most frequently asked questions about event coverage.
-If you don’t see your question, post it to our forum, and someone will get back to you.
+If you don’t see your question, post it in the comment section below and someone will get back to you.

 Who needs event insurance?

 Anyone hosting a special event can benefit from event insurance.
 This includes private individuals, business owners, and nonprofit organizations.
 Even people who don’t own businesses often get event insurance to cover their weddings and other special occasions.